georgianamarcu/BookFace/README.md

 This page was created as an exercise in the phase 2 of the BeCode formation, The Hill.

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\

 ## :sparkles: What was the challenge?

 -Create a register funnel => Sign in, Sign Up, Creation of Profile